A Local’s Guide to the Best 16 Things to Do in Golden Gate Park San Francisco

 de Young Museum

-The de Young Museum celebrated its 125 anniversary in 2020!
-Stop by to see the permanent collection that displays paintings, sculptures, modern and contemporary art from the Americas, Oceania, and Africa.
+The de Young Museum celebrated its 125th anniversary in 2020!
+Stop by to see the permanent collection, which displays paintings, sculptures, and modern and contemporary art from the Americas, Oceania, and Africa.

 There are also a variety of special exhibitions held throughout the year.
 At the time of this writing, there is a Frida Kahlo exhibition and I’m just (im)patiently waiting for the museum to reopen!

-One thing that I like about the de Young is that it offers viewing of its permanent collection for free on Tuesdays and Saturdays (Bay Area residents only).
-If you don’t happen to be in the area on these days, purchase tickets in advance here.
+One thing I like about the de Young is that it offers free viewing of its permanent collection on Tuesdays and Saturdays (Bay Area residents only).
+If you won’t be in the area on these days, you can purchase tickets in advance here.

-When you visit, you may notice a very tall structure, that is the Hamon Observation Tower that offers panoramic views of the city, and is entirely free to enter!
-So, if you don’t have time to go to the museum, definitely consider going to the top of the tower for epic views!
+When you visit, you may notice a very tall structure.
+That is the Hamon Observation Tower, which offers panoramic views of the city and is entirely free to enter!
+So, if you don’t have time to go to the museum, consider going to the top of the tower for epic views!

 Location: Golden Gate Park, 50 Hagiwara Tea Garden Drive, San Francisco, CA 94118